handsonarchitects/blog/content/blog/2023/just-in-time-knowledge-sharing/index.md

 ## Quick-start - presenters

 - Time is of the essence.
 Don't wait for a special moment.
 Just give it a try.
 You don't need to prepare much.
 Talk about what you are currently doing in your project.
+   - Depending on the talk type, we prepare between 5-60 min.
+If this is a live coding session, 5 minutes is enough to have an agenda for things you want to show (it is usually good to have a note on the side to keep in timing).
+With ideas or summaries, when some graphics are required, we spend a bit more time (but never more than 1h).
 - Start small, e.g., just in your team.
 When you are ready, try your department or company meetings.
+A good time would be a 15-20 min slot right after your daily.
+Demo a solution you were working at to your team.
 - Make it natural and bring the tools you are used to work with.
 Do not spend much time on preparations.
 Treat this meeting as you would if you were to introduce your colleague to the project.
 - Don't bring PowerPoint presentations (we even forbid it at the beginning to distinguish this session from other more formal meetings).
 - Instead, prepare your IDE (make sure font will be visible to others), notes (e.g., in Markdown format), or some whiteboard tool (Miro works quite well).